alf1303/Artnet_WS281x_Esp8266/README.md

 # Artnet_WS281x_Esp8266
  Controls WS2812/13 via Artnet using esp8266

+ Change #define UNI 33 for assigning destination artnet universe and IP Address

 #define DROP_PACKETS
-Using this allow dropping packets, if interval after previous packets is less then MIN_TIME (30ms for now)
+Using this allow dropping packets, if interval after previous packet is less then MIN_TIME (30ms for now)

-#define MIN_TIME 15 Minimum time duration in ms between 2 received packets, when packet will be shown.
-(15 for Continuous mode, 30 for reduced)
+#define MIN_TIME 15 Minimum time duration in ms between 2 received packets, when packet will be shown. (recommended - 15 for Continuous mode, 30 for reduced)

 GENERAL INFO:
 WIFI SSID: udp